rm511130/Tanzu-Workshop-TKGI/README.md

 ```
 - Note in the output shown above that under `NODE` we see two different VM identifiers.
 That is to be expected given that you resized your K8s cluster to two worker nodes as part of an earlier Lab.

-- While scaling up the number of `replicas`, did you see any error messages on Terminal Window #1?
-Probably not.
-Once all the `pods` in Terminal Window #2 are running, use Terminal Window #3 to execute the following command:
+- While scaling up the number of `replicas`, did you see any 'Oops' error messages on Terminal Window #1?
+If you did, it's because network traffic was routed to the new pods before they were ready to respond.

+- Once all the `pods` in Terminal Window #2 are running, use Terminal Window #3 to execute the following command:

 ```
 kubectl scale deployment fact --replicas=1
 ```

-- You should see a few `Oops` messages on Terminal Window #1.
-We need to perform some tuning of the containers to resolve this problem.
+- You may see a few `Oops` messages on Terminal Window #1.
+The errors happen when a pod is terminated before it has finished responding to a `curl` command.

+- We need to perform some tuning of the containers to resolve these problems.
 Let's introduce the concept of configuring [Liveness, Readiness and Startup Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes).
 With these `probes` Kubernetes will know to direct traffic to the pods only when they are ready and healthy.
 Luckily, we created our `fact` program with a `/health` end-point, so we're half-way to a solution.

 - Keep Terminal Windows #1 and #2 running.
 We will come back to them shortly.

-- Let's try to fix the `Oops` issue (note: it's actually a `connection refused` error if you take a peek at the logs) by amending the existing deployment specifications with the yaml snippet shown below.
+- Let's try to fix the `Oops` issue (note: it's usually a `connection refused` error if you take a peek at the logs) by amending the existing deployment specifications with the yaml snippet shown below.
 Don't make any changes just yet.

 ```
       containers: